5 min read By Mike VanVickle

 Oregon BPS Penalties: What Happens If You Miss the Compliance Deadline

-Understand Oregon BPS financial penalties for non-compliance, ongoing fines, enforcement actions, and why missing deadlines is not an acceptable strategy.
+Understand Oregon BPS financial penalties for non-compliance under ORS 330-300, ongoing fines, enforcement actions, and why missing deadlines is not an acceptable strategy.

 One of the most misunderstood aspects of Oregon’s Building Performance Standard is the question: what actually happens if I don’t comply?
 Some building owners think that missing a deadline might simply result in a fine—an acceptable cost of doing business.
 Others believe that procrastination with eventual compliance is a viable strategy.
-Neither of these assumptions is correct.
-Understanding the real financial and operational consequences of BPS non-compliance is essential for appreciating why compliance is mandatory and why deadline management is critical.
+Neither assumption is correct.
+Understanding the real financial and operational consequences of BPS non-compliance under ORS 330-300 is essential for appreciating why compliance is mandatory and why deadline management is critical.
+For a detailed overview of timing requirements, see Oregon BPS Compliance Deadlines.

-The specific penalty structure is established in Oregon Administrative Rules and is enforced by the Oregon Department of Energy.
-The penalties are substantial enough to create real financial consequences while theoretically being achievable to pay—the intent is to incentivize compliance, not to make compliance economically impossible.
+According to ORS 330-300(6), penalties for non-compliance can total up to $1,000 per day for non-compliant buildings, capped at $25,000 per year.
+These amounts are established by statute and are enforced by the Oregon Department of Energy through administrative processes.
+The penalties are substantial enough to create real financial consequences while theoretically being achievable to pay—the intent is to incentivize compliance, not to make compliance economically impossible, though the cumulative effect can be substantial.

-Penalties are typically assessed as an annual fine based on building square footage and the severity of non-compliance (how far the building falls short of the energy performance standard).
-For a mid-size building in non-compliance, annual penalties can reach thousands of dollars.
+Penalties are typically assessed as an annual or cumulative fine based on building square footage and the severity of non-compliance (how far below the energy performance standard the building falls).
+For a mid-size building in persistent non-compliance, annual penalties can reach thousands to tens of thousands of dollars.

 Penalties Are Ongoing, Not One-Time

-Unlike a simple fine you pay once and move on, BPS penalties continue annually for each year a building remains out of compliance.
+Unlike a simple fine you pay once and move on, BPS penalties under ORS 330-300 continue annually for each year a building remains out of compliance.
 This means:

-While not explicitly stated in all cases, the regulatory and market costs of non-compliance can escalate over time:
+While not explicitly mandated by statute, the regulatory and market costs of non-compliance escalate over time:

 Increased Enforcement and Legal Action After a deadline passes, ODOE may increase enforcement activity.
-Buildings persistently out of compliance may face additional regulatory scrutiny, inspection requirements, or legal action that increases administrative burden and legal costs.
+Buildings persistently out of compliance may face additional regulatory scrutiny, inspection requirements, compliance orders with tighter timelines, or legal action that increases administrative burden and legal costs.

 Market and Financing Impacts Buildings out of compliance must disclose their non-compliance status to potential buyers, lenders, or tenants.
 This disclosure can: